PIANO DAY 2018 was Thursday, March 29, 2018.

 What is Piano Day?

-From noon – 10pm on March 29, there will be four locations in the Portland Metro area where you will be able to hear the piano played by local pianists of all ages on some of the region’s best pianos.
+On March 29, there will be six locations in the Portland Metro area where you can hear the piano played by local pianists of all ages on some of the region’s best pianos.
 The choice of music is up to the performer and there are no restrictions on what can be played.
-The events will be free to the public, but each performer will be raising funds from the community with a minimum goal of $10 per minute played.
-A robust software platform is already in place to help manage the peer-to-peer fundraising process.
-The funds raised will be used to support the educational programs of Portland Piano International.
+The events are free to the public, but each performer raises funds from the community with a minimum goal of $10 per minute played.
+A robust software platform is in place to help manage the peer-to-peer fundraising process.
+The funds raised are used to support the educational programs of Portland Piano International.

 Play a fabulous piano.
-Here's your chance to play on some of the best in Portland.
+This is a chance to play on some great pianos in the Portland metro area.

 Play on a world stage.
-Performances will be streamed live and can be watched anywhere around the globe.
+Performances are streamed live and are watched around the globe.

 Get swag.
-After you perform, you will get a special commemorative pin, certificate of participations and a limited-edition t-shirt.
-You'll also get your choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!
+After the performances, the participants receive a special commemorative pin and a certificate of participation.
+They also get their choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!